openstack-archive/fuel-plugin-mellanox/doc/source/overview.rst

 Limitations
 -----------

-- Mellanox SR-IOV and iSER are supported only when choosing Neutron with VLAN segmentation.
+- Mellanox SR-IOV is supported only when choosing Neutron with VLAN segmentation.
 - ConnectX-3 Pro adapters are required in order to enable VXLAN HW offload over Ethernet networks.
 - QoS feature is implemented only for Ethernet VLAN SR-IOV ports using ConnectX-3 Pro adapters.
 - Infiniband is configured by using OpenSM only.